furiosa-ai/furiosa-ai.github.io/v2024.2.1/en/_sources/getting_started/furiosa_llm.rst

 Quick Start with Furiosa LLM
 **********************************

-Furiosa LLM is a serving framework for LLM models that utilizes FuriosaAI's NPU.
+Furiosa LLM is a serving framework for LLM models that uses FuriosaAI's NPU.
-It provides a Python API compatible with vLLM and a server compatible with the OpenAI API.
+It provides a Python API compatible with vLLM and a server compatible with OpenAI's API.
 This document explains how to install and use Furiosa LLM.

 .. warning::

-   This document is based on Furiosa SDK |release| (beta0) version, and the features and APIs described in this document may change in the future.
+  This document is based on the Furiosa SDK |release| (beta0) version.
+  The features and APIs described herein are subject to change in the future.

 .. _InstallingFuriosaLLM: